dafydd2277/dhcpd/README.md

 value as appropriate.
 1. [Modify][ref014] `./etc/dhcp/dhcpd.conf` to suit your environment.
-    * Pay particular attention to the opportunty to set up an RNDC key to allow you to have `dhcpd` automatically update `bind` to add DNS entries as new hosts join the subnet.
+    * Pay particular attention to the opportunty to set up an RNDC key to allow you to have `dhcpd` automatically update `named` to add DNS entries as new hosts join the subnet.
 Execute these commands to generate the key.
         ```
         cd /tmp
         dnssec-keygen -a hmac-md5 -b 256 -n USER dhcpupdate